m0xpd/STRACHEY/README.md

 STRACHEY is a new kind of sequencer for electronic music applications.

-It is named for [Christopher Strachey](https://en.wikipedia.org/wiki/Christopher_Strachey), who (amongst many other accomplishments) was the first person in England to [program a computer to make music](https://link.springer.com/chapter/10.1007/978-3-319-53280-6_8), leading to the [first recording of computer-generated music](http://curation.cs.manchester.ac.uk/digital60/www.digital60.org/media/mark_one_digital_music/mark_one_digital_music.mp3) developed one of the world's first computer games, and developed the programming language CPL, a precursor of C (which is used in the code which runs this
+It is named for [Christopher Strachey](https://en.wikipedia.org/wiki/Christopher_Strachey), who (amongst many other accomplishments) was the first person in England to [program a computer to make music](https://link.springer.com/chapter/10.1007/978-3-319-53280-6_8), leading to the world's [first recording of computer-generated music](http://curation.cs.manchester.ac.uk/digital60/www.digital60.org/media/mark_one_digital_music/mark_one_digital_music.mp3) developed one of the world's first computer games, and developed the programming language CPL, a precursor of C (which is used in the code which runs this
 STRACHEY sequencer).